Creekside-Robotics/2023-Offseason/README.md

 ## Releases
 Code that has been released with a tag has been tested on the robot and is approved for competition use.
 During competition, unless in dire situation, code must come from a release and not the main branch.
 Each release will come with a drivers manual and source code.

-If you notice a bug or area for improvement in the code, please create an issue in this repository.

-## Running Unit Tests
-Unit tests can be run from the command line by using the gradle test task.\
-If you are on Windows: `.\gradlew.bat clean test`\
-If you are on Linux: `.\gradlew clean test`

 ## Resolving Merge Conflicts